Einliterflasche/pg-worm/pg-worm/README.md

 `!`, `not` | Negate a filter using a locigal `NOT` `&`, `and` | Combine two filters using a logical `AND`.
 `\|`, `or` | Combine two filters using a logical `OR`

+### Executing a query

+After having finished building your query, you can simply call `.await`.
+This will turn the builder into a `Query` object which is then executed asynchronously.

+Executing a query will always result in a `Result`.

 ## Raw queries